Bill Veeck: Milwaukee Brewers

-In 1940, Veeck left Chicago and, in a syndicate with former Cubs star and manager Charlie Grimm, purchased the Triple-A Milwaukee Brewers of the American Association.
-After winning three pennants in five years Veeck sold his Milwaukee franchise in 1945 for a $275,000 profit.
+In 1940, Veeck left Chicago and, in a syndicate with former Cubs star and manager Charlie Grimm, purchased the then-struggling Triple-A Milwaukee Brewers of the American Association.
+After winning three pennants in five seasons Veeck sold his Milwaukee franchise in 1945 for a $275,000 profit.

-According to his autobiography Veeck – As in Wreck, Veeck claimed to have installed a screen to make the right field target a little more difficult for left-handed pull hitters of the opposing team.
+In his autobiography Veeck – As in Wreck, Veeck claimed to have installed a screen to make the right field target a little more difficult for left-handed pull hitters of the opposing team.
 The screen was on wheels, so any given day it might be in place or not, depending on the batting strength of the opposing team.
 There was no rule against that activity as such, but Veeck then took it to an extreme, rolling it out when the opponents batted, and pulling it back when the Brewers batted.
 Veeck reported that the league passed a rule against it the very next day.
-However, extensive research by two members of the Society for American Baseball Research (SABR) suggests that this story was made up by Veeck.
+However, extensive research by two members of the Society for American Baseball Research (SABR) suggests that this story was made up or certainly exaggerated by Veeck.
 The two researchers could not find any references to a moveable fence or any reference to the gear required for a moveable fence to work.

 While a co-owner of the Brewers, Veeck served for nearly three years in the United States Marine Corps during World War II in an artillery unit.
 During this time a recoiling artillery piece crushed his right leg, requiring amputation first of the foot, and shortly after of the leg above the knee.
 Over the course of his life he had 36 operations on the leg.
-He had a series of wooden legs and, as an inveterate smoker, cut holes in them to use as an ashtray.
+He had a series of wooden legs and, as an inveterate smoker, cut holes in them to use as ashtrays.

+Veeck also used the wooden leg in props such as a recreation of iconic Revolutionary War soldiers during the Bicentennial year of 1976.
+At other times, engaged in intensive trade talks with competing owners, Veeck would complain they were demanding "an arm and a leg" in negotiations, then unbuckle the leg and throw it on the desktop for dramatic effect.